 If you received any coronavirus support grants during your accounting year and explained these in FreeAgent as ‘Other Money In’ and ‘Grant Income’, enter the amount you received in the box below box 9.
 This will subtract the grants from your turnover.

 To calculate how much you received as coronavirus support grant income to enter in the box below box 9, navigate to the ‘Accounting’ tab, select ‘Reports’, then ‘Show Transactions’.
 Next, select the correct accounting year and choose ‘Grant Income’.
 Add up all of the coronavirus grants to calculate your grant income total.

 To record your grant income, you will then need to enter the total for any SEISS grants in box 27.1.
-The government is paying out five SEISS grants and they have advised that box 27.1 for 2020/21 should contain any payments you received, and were entitled to receive, for the first three SEISS grants.
+The government paid out five SEISS grants and they have advised that box 27.1 for 2020/21 should contain any payments you received, and were entitled to receive, for these in that year.

 Please note that if your accounting year does not finish on 5th April, or if you received more than you were entitled to, this may mean that the figure you enter in the box under box 9 and the figure you enter in box 27.1 are not the same.

 If you received more in coronavirus support grants than you were entitled to receive, and haven’t yet told HMRC about this, you need to report the overclaim on your Main Return.
 This is the figure you need to pay back, in full, to HMRC.